lalvarezt/string_pipeline/docs/template-system.md

 ### When is Escaping Required?

-Different argument types have different escaping requirements:
+The template parser uses a unified argument parsing system where all operations follow the same escaping rules for consistency and maintainability:

-### Simple Arguments (append, prepend, join, etc.)
+### Operation Arguments

+All operations use the same argument parsing rules.
+The following characters require escaping:

 | Character | Escape | Reason                |
 |-----------|--------|----------------------|